 In July 2015, the Portland City Council directed the Water Bureau to work with the Mount Tabor Neighborhood Association (MTNA) to manage the quantity and quality of water in the Mount Tabor open reservoirs.
 Prior to 2016, the reservoirs were connected and in service as part of the potable water system.
 They were typically drained, cleaned, and refilled twice per year (once in spring and once in fall).
 There have been many changes to Water Bureau operations at Mount Tabor in the past few years, particularly with the disconnection of the open reservoirs from the water system.
 A maintenance plan will ensure the reservoirs meet water quality standards.

-- Draining: When the reservoirs were connected to the system, instead of draining a large volume of water from the reservoirs directly into the Bureau of Environmental Services (BES) collection system, most of the water in the reservoirs was delivered to customers and to other lower-elevation reservoirs.
-Now that the reservoirs are disconnected, all of the water will need to be drained into the sewer/stormwater system.
+- Draining: When the reservoirs were connected to the system, instead of draining a large volume of water from the reservoirs directly into the Bureau of Environmental Services (BES) sewer/stormater collection system, most of the water in the reservoirs was delivered to customers and to other lower-elevation reservoirs.
+Now that the reservoirs are disconnected, all the water will need to be drained into the sewer/stormwater system.
 We're trying to reduce the amount of water that goes into the BES system and are working with MTNA to develop new protocols for how frequently we drain the reservoirs.

-- Cleaning: We no longer have to keep the water clean enough to drink, but we do want to maintain the water at the levels specified by City Council.
+- Cleaning: We don't have to keep the water clean enough to drink, but we do want to maintain the water at the levels specified by City Council.
 After disconnecting the reservoirs, we tested the water quality periodically over the first three years to check that algae, chlorophyll, chlorine, pH, temperature, and turbidity were all within expected ranges.
 Now, we only test as needed.

 - Refilling: We want to conserve both staff time and water.
 To that aim, we're developing protocols that reduce how often we clean the reservoirs.